GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

- * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
+ * `role` _string_ - The role for the account without the "roles/" prefix.
 See: https://cloud.google.com/iam/docs/understanding-roles for more details.
 Note: The default enumeration may be overridden by your operator.
+Default: `bigquery.user`.
     * The value must be one of: [bigquery.dataEditor bigquery.dataOwner bigquery.dataViewer bigquery.jobUser bigquery.user].

 **Response Parameters**